-Rev. Maj.
-Raymond E. Turner, Ph.D., an ordained minister, scientist, educator, and executive dean (retired), is the creator of theobiology.com.
-Currently, Turner is Sigma XI Emeritus (Harvard chapter), and an honorary member of the Alpha Iota Mu Chapter of Phi Theta Kappa.
-Furthermore, he has several earned degrees, which include a M.S. degree from Fordham University (’82) and M.S./Ph.D. degrees—with distinction—from what is now the New York University School of Engineering (’85 ’86).
+Dr. Raymond (Major Ray) Turner, a Portsmouth, Virginia notable, scientist, educator, and executive dean (retired), is the creator of theobiology.com.
+Currently, Turner is Sigma XI Emeritus (Harvard chapter).
+Furthermore, he has several earned degrees in chemistry, which include a M.S. degree from Fordham University plus M.S. and Ph.D. degrees—with distinction—from what is now the New York University School of Engineering.

 The Founder’s career highlights include several appointments: Senior Research Technician at Cornell University Medical College, Research worker at Columbia University College of Medicine and Research Affiliate at MIT (1/2006-12/2008).

 Also, Turner rose from an assistant professor of chemistry and math to a tenured full professor at Roxbury Community College (Boston).
-Ultimately, he ended his academic career as the Executive Dean (retired) of Roxbury Community College, Turner returned to research at MIT to complete his life long passion.
+As the Executive Dean (retired) of Roxbury Community College, Turner returned to research at MIT to complete his life long passion.

 As a Mustang, Turner served with a combat infantry platoon in Vietnam and as a commissioned officer in the United States Army Reserve.
 Honorably discharged twice, he is a member of the DAV and the VFW.

 Identifying the Biological Temple Veil

 If the flesh is our veil, after death our souls will need the Spirit to take us into holy places.
-As perhaps the greatest scientific discovery ever made, I identify the living temple veil, hyaluronic acid (HA), as a pattern of the one dictated to Moses by God.
+As perhaps one of the most consequential scientific discovery ever made, this author identifies the living temple veil, hyaluronic acid (HA), as a pattern of the Hebrew temple veil (Exodus 26: 1-4).
 Without a doubt, this discovery confirms the Gospel.
 In addition to the temple veil described by Moses, “Ezekiel wheels” patterning (by Haxaire et al when compared to Ezekiel 1:7-12) and HA hydro-images give accurate accounts of the “message of the Cross”.
 I am eternally grateful to God for giving me this soul-saving message in these last days.
 I pray that I will be able to reach as many as I can with the Gospel as long as there is breath in my body.

-Dedicated to my grandfather, Reverend Joseph Ely of Roseau, Dominica, who left home for El Callas, Venezuela in a 20-foot sloop in 1889.
-He grew up and attended school there.
-After digging for gold with his brother, he arrived in New York City on March 10, 1896 to see his father and decided to stay.
-He made Portsmouth, Virginia his permanent home.
+Also to my grandfather, Reverend Joseph Ely of Roseau, Dominica, who left home for El Callas, Venezuela in a 20-foot sloop in 1889.
+After digging for gold with his brother, he arrived in New York City on March 10, 1896 to see his father.